eduvinagre/fullstack-sql-javascript/README.md

 https://vercel.com/eduvinagre/fullstack-sql-javascript

-The backend is uploaded to Cyclic
+The backend is uploaded to Cyclic using Postgres

 ## Techs Used